Cape Point — Where Two Oceans Meet

 How to Get There

-Cape Point is 70km from Cape Town city centre (about 1.5 hours by car).
+Cape Point is 70km from day trips">Cape Town city centre (about 1.5 hours by car).
 The drive itself is spectacular — you pass through Simon's Town, Boulders Beach (penguins!), and along a dramatic coastal road.

 Best option: Book a Cape Peninsula full-day tour which includes Cape Point, Chapman's Peak Drive, and Boulders Beach penguins — all with a local guide who handles the driving and shares the stories behind the landscape.